orbeon/orbeon-forms-doc/form-builder/mcp.md

     - You need to enable this with a flag in Chrome.
 - [Chrome DevTools for agents](https://github.com/ChromeDevTools/chrome-devtools-mcp)
     - This is a tool which allows you to use MCP to interact with Chrome DevTools.
-    - This includes WebMCP support, which allows AI assistants to use this extension to access WebMCP.
+    - This includes WebMCP support, which allows AI agents to use this extension to access WebMCP.
     - You need to enable this with a flag in Chrome.

 It is expected that support for WebMCP will grow quickly, and that more tools will become available directly in the browser in the future.